 Studies in Tectonic Culture is a copublication of the Graham Foundation for Advanced Studies and The MIT Press.

 About the Author

 Kenneth Frampton is Ware Professor of Architecture at Columbia University.

 "Kenneth Frampton's book approaches a very importantissue for understanding the way in which architects proceed: the continuity between form and construction.
 But to establish this continuity doesn't simply mean to accept pure constructive determinism, and Frampton's book helps us to comprehend that beside whatever technical discovery there is always the architect's effort to produce form.
 Using the work of outstanding contemporary architects such as Utzon and Scarpa, Frampton is able to show how architectural talent is manifested in continuous form invention."

-—Rafael Moneo, Professor of Architecture, Harvard University
+—Rafael Moneo, Professor of Architecture, Harvard University, Graduate School of Design

 "The material, detail and structure of a building is an absolute condition.
 Architecture's potential is to deliver authentic meanings in what we see, touch and smell; the tectonic is ultimately central to what we feel...
 Kenneth Frampton's new book is important for architects, students and anyone interested in the secrets of architecture."